10kseason/home-agent/STT/README.md

 The script auto-selects the system microphone when no device is specified, so most users can simply run it without flags.
 Pass `--device-index` only to pin a specific input.
 It is intentionally lightweight and can be started automatically when 보조모드(accessibility mode) is enabled.
+Incoming audio with a different sample rate is automatically resampled to match the configured rate so external sources remain compatible.